Maxiik92/php-zadanie/readme.md

 2. Handle the form and insert data into the Database <br>
 3. Show the saved data and make it possible to update them <br>
 4. Make it in Nette Framework <br>

+# DB Query

+Database query is in root folder as QUERY.SQL